Care Across the Lifespan

 - Peak bodies and service partners

-- accreditation and training agencies
+- Accreditation and training agencies

-- Regional Child, Youth and Family Committee.
+- Regional Child, Youth and Family Committee

-The outcomes of these actions will be seen in:
+The outcomes will be seen in:

 - improved perinatal health outcomes

-- a higher proportion of children who are on track with their development.
+- a higher proportion of children who are on track with their development

 Our progress

-Many of the measures of maternal, infant and child health in the region have not changed significantly since the 2019–21 HNA.
+Many of the measures of maternal, infant and child health in the region have not changed significantly since the last HNA.
 Actions to improve the health and wellbeing outcomes for mothers and children therefore remain a high priority.

 Related priorities